Plant Tissue Culture Media Ingredients

 Q2: Why is my media turning yellow after autoclaving?

 A: Degradation of PGRs or caramelization of sucrose.
-Adjust pH to 5.8 and reduce autoclave time.
+Normalize pH to 5.8 and shorten the time of autoclave.

 Q3: How do I store PGR stock solutions?